ahtif/FlatFinder/docs/ws3/backlog.md

 Then my password will be changed to the new password

 ### Searching for properties
+Feature: Searching for properties
+As a Searcher, I should be able to use the system to search for properties near me and based on my preferences So that I am to find the properties that match my preference.

 Scenario: Searching for properties by postcode and price
 Given I am logged in as a Searcher